 How Often Should You Change It?

 ⇒ Sheets: You shed 500 million cells daily.
 Your bed is also subject to sweat, pollen, pet dander, fungi and mold.
-Bedding should be washed at least once every two weeks, more often if you sweat a lot at night, or if you’ve been sick.
+Bedding should be washed at least once every 2 weeks, more often if you sweat a lot at night, or if you’ve been sick.

 ⇒ Towel: You should wash or switch your bath towel at least once a week.
 Dish towels – pretty much after every use.

-⇒ Reusable water bottle: To know when to replace it, look out for any foul smells you just can’t get rid of despite washing, any buildup of gunk around the mouthpiece or lid, or cracks in the plastic.
+⇒ Reusable water bottle: To know when to replace it, look out for any foul smells you just can’t get rid of despite washing, a buildup of gunk around the mouthpiece or lid, or cracks in the plastic.

 ⇒ Yoga mat: Good news!
 You don’t necessarily have to replace it regularly — cleaning it properly will do just fine.
 Cleaning it after every use by wiping it down with a disinfectant is your best bet for proper hygiene.